DimaBsharaa/DimaBsharaa/README.md

 ## 👩‍💻 About Me

-* 🔭 I’m currently working on: **Django apps, recommender systems, and Tableau stories**
+* 🔭 I’m currently working on: **Django apps, machine learning pipelines, and interactive dashboards**
-* 🌱 I’m currently learning: **Deep Learning, Cloud Computing, and UX in AI systems**
+* 🌱 I’m currently learning: **Advanced Deep Learning, Data Engineering on the Cloud, and AI-driven Product Design**
 * 👯 I’m looking to collaborate on: **ML/DL projects, data visualization dashboards, and AI product ideas**
 * 💬 Ask me about: **Machine Learning, Databases, Django, and turning data into insights**
 * ⚡ Fun fact: I once trained a GAN to create flower images 🌸 — it “invented” flowers that don’t exist in nature!